-- AC 2310 Accounting I [Financial Accounting] (CLEP) - EC 2301 Introductory Macroeconomic Theory (CLEP) - EC 2303 Introductory Microeconomic Theory (CLEP) - BA 3325 Principles of Management (CLEP) or MN 3330 Organizational Behavior (DANTES) - MK 3310 Principles of Marketing (CLEP) - FN 3310 Corporate Finance (DANTES) - QM 3320 Business Statistics (DANTES) - QM 3330 Management Information Systems (CLEP)
+- AC 2310 Accounting I [Financial Accounting] (CLEP) - EC 2301 Introductory Macroeconomic Theory (CLEP) - EC 2303 Introductory Microeconomic Theory (CLEP) - HR 3325W Managing People and Organizations (CLEP) - MK 3310 Principles of Marketing (CLEP) - FN 3310 Corporate Finance (DANTES) - QM 3320 Business Statistics (DANTES) - QM 3330 Management Information Systems (CLEP)

-Undergraduate prerequisite courses must be completed with a grade of C or better; graduate-level prerequisite courses must be completed with a grade of B- or better.
+Undergraduate prerequisite courses must be completed with a grade of C or better; graduate prerequisite courses must be completed with a grade of B- or better.
 Prerequisite knowledge also may be satisfied by other means that may be deemed acceptable by the Program Director.
-Students electing the

-Professional Accountancy Track are required to complete additional undergraduate prerequisites as described in the track-specific section.
+Prerequisites must be completed prior to enrolling in the related graduate-level course.
+If a student completes an M.B.A. course prior to completing the relevant prerequisite course, the prerequisite must still be satisfied by one of the methods described above.
+Students admitted to the M.B.A. program do not receive graduate credit for prerequisite courses.
+Students electing the Financial Planning Track or the Professional Accountancy Track are required to complete additional undergraduate prerequisites as described in the track-specific section.